flowplayer/wordpress-flowplayer/readme.txt

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.12.0 - 07 November 2015 =
+* Fixed bug for the check to show brand name on own site
+* Added support for the HLS Flowplyer plugin
+* Hide the CDN option when the commercial key is added
+* Automatically add the video title from Flowplayer Drive
+* Add support for lightbox

 = 1.11.2 - 06 September 2015 =
 * Fix two small bugs
 * Added Italien translation.
 Props Maurizio Sansone